antonmedv/finder/README.md

 ## Configuration

 `finder` takes configuration object as second parameters.
-Here is example of all params with there defaults:
+Here is example of all params with default values:

 ```js
 const selector = finder(event.target, {